opsmop/opsmop/docs/source/push.rst

         def ssh_as(self):
             # optional.
-            # this specifies to login as 'opsmop' and use a SSH key.
-            # the default would be to use your username and SSH key.
+            # specifies SSH username and password.
+If no password, will try an SSH key.
-            # if you MUST use a password, read about defaults.toml below.
+            # if you MUST use a password, maybe load it from a file.
-            # you CAN put a password here, such a value from a database, but we recommend keys
             return ('opsmop', None)

         def sudo(self):
             # optional.
             # whether to sudo after logging in.
-Defaults to False, almost always should be set True.
+Defaults to False.
             return True

         def sudo_as(self):
             # optional.
             # username and optionally a password for the sudo account.
-If not set, consults values in defaults.toml.
+If not set, tries root / no-password.
-            # if no defaults.toml, this uses root and no password.
             return ('root', None)

         def check_host_keys(self):
-            # whether to check host keys, the default is True - if dealing with frequently changing systems, false may be better.
+            # whether to check host keys, the default is True - if dealing with frequently changing systems, False may be better.
-            # there is no system to auto-add host keys (yet), so you would have to use ssh-keyscan.
+            # there is no system to auto-add host keys (yet), so you would have to use ssh-keyscan and add them.
             return False

         def main(self):